Tenterden Regeneration Project

 The key condition for making grants from the Community Chest is that projects should be of benefit to the whole community.

-The Community Chest initiative - which is rare for a local authority of Tenterden's size - will be officially launched at a public meeting in the Town Hall on:
+The Community Chest initiative - which is rare for a local authority of Tenterden's size - was officially launched at a public meeting in the Town Hall on Wednesday, 17 January at 7.00 pm.

 Says Tenterden Mayor Justin Nelson: "This is an exceptional opportunity for groups in the town to access funding.
 It is all part of our strategy for utilising the funds received from local housing developers as wisely, and widely, as possible."